larsgw/svm/README.md

 Too complicated, ugh.

 Longer answer: Now I control the features I need to implement.
 It's not supposed to be some sort of standard, it's basically a replacement for having to type actual HTML+CSS3D models, which can be cool, but aren't really compatible, and a pain to make by hand.

+### What does SVM mean?
+Scalable Vector (3D) Models.
+It says so in the description.

+### And that other thing called SVM?
+Don't worry about it.

+Or, to make a bad pun: I don't give a faq.